Optimizing Operations and Maintenance of Low Impact Development Best Management Practices

 ABOUT THE PRESENTER

-Mike Isensee currently serves as the Administrator of the Middle St. Croix Watershed Management Organization (MSCWMO).
-The MSCWMO is composed of ten communities along the federally administered Wild and Scenic St. Croix River.
+Mike Isensee currently serves as administrator of the Middle St. Croix Watershed Management Organization (MSCWMO).
+The MSCWMO is comprises 10 communities along the federally administered Wild and Scenic St. Croix River.

 Mike also serves as a board member for the Minnesota Stormwater Research Council, technical advisor for the Minnesota Stormwater Manual, and instructor for the University of Minnesota Stormwater and Erosion Control Certification Program.